-2. Increased representation in political, social, and legal decision-making process
+2 Increased Representation in Political, Social, and Legal Decision-Making Process

+Despite improvement in the number of female political representatives in national governing institutions around the world.
+Women remain under-represented as voters, candidates, elected representatives, and are largely excluded from the most senior decision-making positions within executive governments.

+The lack of representation and participation is due to the combined effect of institutional and structural constraints, as well as cultural and attitudinal barriers that suggest women should not have a role in public life.

-Alanna O'Malley, asking "Where are the Women in Global Governance", International Womens Day, 2019.
-To overcome the structural constraints that prevent women from participating in political and electoral processes.
-The groups suggested that the UN system make more effort to provide civil society organizations and governments with technical support in the form of a gender toolkit to monitor levels of women's participation in political and electoral processes but also across all educational and employment sectors.
-An action they emphasized that should take place alongside efforts already ongoing to address the wider logistical and legal obstacles that women face.
+To overcome structural constraints that prevent women participating in political and electoral processes, the groups suggested that the UN system make more effort to provide civil society organizations and governments with technical support in the form of a gender toolkit to monitor levels of women's participation in political and electoral processes but also across all educational and employment sectors.
+An action they emphasized should take place alongside efforts already ongoing to address the wider logistical and legal obstacles that women face.

+UN Youth Impact Volunteers at the Women's March in Amsterdam, March 2019

 The idea is for the UN to provide resources for Policy Support Units to work closely with local civil society organizations to do two things.
 1) Develop and implement robust legal frameworks and administrative arrangements that ensure women's participation.
-2) Expand and diversify the pool of qualified and Despite improvement in the number of female political representatives in national governing institutions around the world.
-Women remain under-represented as voters, candidates, elected representatives, and are largely excluded from the most senior decision-making positions within executive governments.
-The lack of representation and participation is due to the combined effect of institutional and structural constraints, as well as cultural and attitudinal barriers that suggest women should not have a role in public life.
-Obstacles to political and electoral participation:

-Structural Constraints - Women lack access to financial resources to run electoral campaigns - High incidence of violence which preclude women from registering, nominating, and voting Source: UN Women Obstacles to political and electoral participation:

-Cultural constraints:

-- Social norms that limit women's ability to participate capable women able to run for elections.
+2) Expand and diversify the pool of qualified and capable women able to run for elections.

-- Gender-based stereotypes about women roles in society - Social cues which suggest that women should not have a role in public life Source: UN Women For the cultural and attitudinal barriers, it was suggested that the UN use its networks to host more dialogues and develop campaigns to transform gender norms so that women are more readily accepted as legitimate and effective leaders.
-The groups advised that the UN should design international and context specific social campaigns that encourage women to participate in political and electoral processes, sensitize the media and electorate on the need of women in public life at all levels, and tackle negative gender-based stereotypes perpetuated in the media.
+For the cultural and attitudinal barriers, it was suggested that the UN use its networks to host more dialogues and develop campaigns to transform gender norms so that women are more readily accepted as legitimate and effective leaders.
+The groups advised that the UN should design international and context specific social campaigns that encourage women to participate in political and electoral processes, sensitize the media and electorate on the necessity for women in public life at all levels, and tackle negative gender-based stereotypes perpetuated in the media.
 They also suggested that the appropriate UN bodies should provide toolkits for academic and corporate institutions so they can host discussions that work to break down gender barriers and stereotypes.